BIP Biological Image Processing

 bip labelling image-gaussian-filter-otsu-thresholding.tif

-To run the same sequence using a pipeline, we first create a file (say, process.pipeline) describing the series of operations.
+To run the same sequence using a pipeline, we first create a file (say, process.bip) describing the series of operations.
 The syntax is exactly the same in pipeline files as in command-line calls:

 gaussian-filter 1.0